echushe/julie_neurons/README.md

 ## With JN, a quick graph construction mechanism is introduced so that more complex deep networks can be created more easily.
 ## This reporsitory is collaborated with Ning Xu (xuningandy@outlook.com).

 Apology for the possible delay due to pandemics, we are working to our full extent.
 This extra framework is derived from another repository named DeepFrame.
-We

 ## There are 3 versions of JN ##
 * This neuron library currently supports CPU.